sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 PatchSelectionMasks now work correctly with pinned, floating or docked Channels that are not currently active but accessible in the interface

+######Clone & Merge

+Clone & Merge previously did not work correctly when executed in mask stacks

+Clone & Merge now work correctly with pinned, floating or docked Channels that are not currently active but accessible in the interface

 ----------------------------------------------------------------------